 If you dream of a tranquil upscale nature retreat in Minca’s remote mountains, there are some amazing options waiting for you starting at around 100 USD per night.

-Photo by Travelhapp, Hike to Finca San Rafael, Minca
+Photo by Nicole (Travelhapp), Hike to Finca San Rafael, Minca

 Here are some great cacao and/or coffee focused tours starting in Minca.
 They are offered by passionate local tour operators and guides through my affiliate partner GetYourGuide.
 (If any of these experiences resonate with you and you choose to book through my links, you’ll be supporting my work on Travelhapp at no extra charge.)

-While Minca used to be a no-go area during the peak of the Armed Conflict between the guerrilla and paramilitaries in Colombia, nowadays it’s considered safe.
-(Also have a look at my Colombia Safety Tips.)
+While Minca used to be a no-go area during the peak of the Armed Conflict in Colombia, nowadays the village is a backpacker’s favorite.

 Is it ok to hike alone in Minca?

-You will usually see other people and motorbikes on the short hiking trail from Minca to the Oído del Mundo waterfall.
+You will usually see other people, jeeps and motorbikes on the short hiking trail from Minca to the Oído del Mundo waterfall.

 If you plan to go all the way to Marinka, or further to Los Pinos, you may want to look for company since it’s a longer hike which can feel isolated at times.
 You can quite easily meet other travelers to team up with at the local hostels.
-If you are a woman traveling alone, you may want to have a look at our Colombia Solo Female Travelers Facebook Group to look for companions.
+There are also several Facebook groups dedicated to Colombia.
+Taking a moto-taxi is another fun option for solo travelers!

 For an all day hike, consider hiring a local guide.
 Local tour guides offer really good value for money in Colombia, and are very passionate and knowledgeable.
 Hiring a guide is also a great way to support the local economy.

-In order to get to Minca from Santa Marta, just take a small bus at the central market in Santa Marta or get a mototaxi.
+In order to get from Santa Marta to Minca, just take a small bus at the central market in Santa Marta or get a mototaxi.
 The ride takes about 45 min and is enjoyably scenic!

 Lace up your hiking boots and discover the magic waiting for you in Colombia’s Sierra Nevada de Santa Marta!